 (In the fall of 2010, many of us were wondering what was taking so long for the Democratic Party's new president to act when he had overwhelming majorities in both houses of Congress for almost two solid years.
 We optimistically thought we would see a lot of action "any time now!"
 Consider the sheepdog role of Eugene McCarthy, Jesse Jackson, Jerry Brown, Al Sharpton, Howard Dean, Dennis Kucinich, Humphrey, Clinton, Gore, Kerry, or Obama.
 Those who take the bait find themselves without any political vehicle of their own when the show is over.
 Others knew better and could see the writing on the wall.
 Anthony Noel, founder of the NPA, was one of those people.
-We reprint here a piece which first appeared at MyFDL. - For up to date references and indications that nothing has changed see Don't Let These Politicians or Organizations Fool You See also Democrats Play Dirty.
+We reprint here a piece which first appeared at MyFDL. - For up to date references and indications that nothing has changed see Don't Let These Politicians or Organizations Fool You.
+See also The Democratic Party is the More Effective of Two Evils.
 Ed.)

 A striking thing occurred during FireDogLake’s recent Virtual Town Hall meeting with Rep. Alan Grayson.